poloarol/poloarol/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently working on [Bio-Diffusion-Playground](https://github.com/poloarol/bio-diffusion-playground), [Peptide Descriptors](https://github.com/poloarol/peptide-descriptors)
-- 🌱 I’m currently learning R programming, Julia Programming
+- 🌱 I’m currently learning Julia Programming and Data Version Control
 - 🌱 I’m Continously improving my general skills and knowledge of Deep learning methods and Computational biology
 - 👯 I’m looking to collaborate on [Bio-Diffusion-Playground](https://github.com/poloarol/bio-diffusion-playground), [Peptide Descriptors](https://github.com/poloarol/peptide-descriptors)
 - 🤔 I’m looking for help with [Peptide Descriptors](https://github.com/poloarol/peptide-descriptors): To apply Density Functional Theory (DFT) to predict properties of peptides containing non-canonical of amino acids
+- 💬 Ask me about bioinformatics, application of machine learning methods in drug discovery or anything you think my skills are aligned with
 - 😄 Pronouns: He/Him